alesk/cv/README.md

 ---

-When first encountered with a personal computer in 1982 at the age of 10, I felt instantly this wonderful invetion of human mind will strongly influence my life.
+When first encountered with a personal computer in 1982 at the age of 10, I felt instantly this wonderful invention of a human mind will strongly influence my life.
-Later this enchantment at the first sight turned into a [long lasting passion](http://en.wikipedia.org/wiki/Ikigai).
+Later this enchantment at first sight turned into a [long lasting passion](http://en.wikipedia.org/wiki/Ikigai).

-During the 18 years of my dynamic professional career I developed a strong aversion against the incidental complexity we often tend to introduce when solving real world problems.
+During the 18 years of my dynamic professional career, I developed a strong aversion against the incidental complexity we often tend to introduce when solving real world problems.
 This is why [the talk about simplicity](http://www.infoq.com/presentations/Simple-Made-Easy) given by Rich Hickey, the creator of [Clojure](http://www.clojure.org) and [Datomic](http://www.datomic.com), immediately resonated with me.

-Besides Simplicity and clarity of thought I strongly worship hard work and the need of permanent education and I belive that word 'giftedness' is mostly a misleading superstisious concept wrapped around the years of passionate deliberate training, abundance of failures, healhty dose of self-criticism, stubbornnes and a bunch of senior giants kindly letting one stand on their shoulders.
+Besides simplicity and clarity of thought I strongly worship hard work and the need of permanent education and I belive that word 'giftedness' is mostly a misleading superstisious concept wrapped around the years of passionate deliberate training, abundance of failures, healhty dose of self-criticism, stubbornnes and a bunch of senior giants kindly letting one stand on their shoulders.